By Matt Kollat

-The principle of losing weight is simple – all you have to do is to keep a calorie deficit and eat fewer calories than you use throughout the day.
-There are different ways to go about this: you can up your activity levels and burn more calories or if you are not planning on being more active, drop the calories by eating less.
+The principle of losing weight is simple, and relies on a calorie deficit - i.e. eating fewer calories than you burn throughout the day.
+There are different ways to go about this: you can up your activity levels and burn more calories or if you are not planning on being more active, or drop the calories by eating less.
 The best and most efficient way is to combine both and develop long-lasting, healthier habits.

 The dangers of visceral fat